ridwaanhall/applied-machine-learning/recomendation-system/README.md

 # Project Overview

 ## Background
-In the era of digital music streaming, the sheer volume of available tracks can be overwhelming for users.
-Music recommendation systems have become essential tools for helping users discover new music that aligns with their tastes.
+In the era of digital music streaming[1], the sheer volume of available tracks can be overwhelming for users.
+Music recommendation systems have become essential tools for helping users discover new music that aligns with their tastes[2].
 These systems analyze user preferences and listening habits to suggest tracks, artists, and albums that users are likely to enjoy.

 ## Importance
 Completing this project is crucial for several reasons: